Kolping Society

 The Kolping Society is an international organization founded in Cologne, Germany in 1850 during the Industrial Revolution, by Adolph Kolping, a diocesan priest, as a Catholic association to help young journeymen with job training, education and housing.
 Branches quickly developed in German-speaking communities.
 In the late nineteenth and early twentieth century local chapters tended to focus on helping German immigrants become acclimated to their new surroundings.
 As of 2021 there were local societies in over thirty countries.
 More recently its outreach has been to immigrants of various ethnicities and self-help programs in developing countries, where it aims to train skilled workers to help create a middle class.

-In keeping with Father Kolping's program of providing reasonable, clean and decent surroundings for young people away from home, many Kolping Societies offer affordable accommodations to students, interns and other visitors.
+In keeping with Kolping's program of providing reasonable, clean and decent surroundings for young people away from home, many Kolping Societies offer affordable accommodations to students, interns and other visitors.

 History

 Adolph Kolping was born in 1813 in Kerpen, the son of a poor shepherd.
 Although a good student, he could not afford to continue his education and in 1831 he became an apprentice to a shoemaker in Cologne.
 As a poor young workman, he became acquainted with the disadvantages suffered by men of his class on their journeys, in factories, and in city lodging-houses, and it influenced his decision to become a Catholic priest.
 Lacking the necessary education, he continued to work as a shoemaker.
 In 1834, at the age of twenty-three, he entered secondary school.
 In 1841 he gave up shoemaking to begin theological studies in Munich.
 After further studies in Bonn and Cologne, Kolping was ordained on 13 April 1845 at the Minoritenkirche in Cologne.